Christopher Evans (outlaw): Ceres

 On September 27, 1891, Grat Dalton and two other men escaped from the Visalia jail.
 Grat had been assisted from someone on the outside.
 Pieces of a hacksaw blade, smuggled from the outside, were discovered in the cell toilet.
 Grat and the two other prisoners sawed their way through the bars and later rumors claimed he found a winchester rifle and ammunition hidden for him in the weeds.
 The other two prisoners were eventually captured months later, and they gave away Grat's position near the summit of a steep mountain, fifteen miles northeast of Sanger.
 The posse of Tulare County Sheriff Kay and Fresno County Sheriff Hensley ambushed Grat on his way back from a boar hunt and discovered he was accompanied by Riley Dean.
 The posse was able to arrest Dean, but Grat escaped.
 He was able to eventually make his way to his brothers in Oklahoma, where they would form what would be known as the Dalton Gang.
 Bill was found in his cell after Grat's escape, but eventually was found innocent by a Visalia jury.
 Upon his release he too made his way to Oklahoma to join his brothers.

 The Evans family moved back to their home on the northern edge of Visalia that fall, but John returned to Mankato to visit his younger brother.
 George Sontag had not seen his older brother since John had left for California, thirteen years earlier.
-John had run away from home at age eighteen, avoiding his mothers wishes for him to become a Catholic priest.
+John had run away from home at age eighteen, avoiding his mother's wishes for him to become a Catholic priest.

 Shortly after John left, George stole a box of cigars from a cigar shop he worked at and was sent to the Minnesota State Reform School in St. Paul in 1879 at fifteen-years-old.
 George escaped reform school in May 1880 and moved to Winnipeg, Manitoba, where he worked for the Canadian Pacific Railway.
 He then moved to Omaha, Nebraska, in 1884 where he worked at a grocery store.
 After being caught embezzling funds he was sentenced to two years in the Nebraska State Prison.
 After a year in State Prison, he escaped with a fellow inmate while returning from hauling hay in the fields.
 He managed to make his way home safely to his mother in Mankato.
 Afterwards he went to Grand Rapids and found work as a brakeman.
 He then became a yardmaster for the C & WM Railroad, when his mother called him home.